TL;DR: Is Granola AI Worth It in 2026?

 Granola was recommended in a Reddit thread.

 The original poster asked for the best AI note taking app.
 The first comment suggests transcription heavyweights Fireflies and Otter, and the second heaps praise upon Granola.
-This was in early 2025, back when Granola was only available for iOS.
-I have Windows, and I can confirm that Granola does work for Windows as of January 2026, and has done for several months.
+This was in early 2025, back when Granola was Mac-only.
+I have Windows, and I can confirm that Granola does work for Windows.

 The Verdict